History of Sri Lanka (1948–present): National government

-Rajapaksa brothers in power 2019–2022
+Economic crisis and the Aragalaya

 Sri Lankan President Maithripala Sirisena decided not to seek re-election in the 2019 presidential election.
 In 2019, Gotabaya Rajapaksa, former wartime defence chief and brother of former president Mahinda Rajapaksa was elected as the new President of Sri Lanka, as the candidate for the SLPP, a newly-formed Sinhalese-Buddhist nationalist party.
 In August 2020 parliamentary elections, the party, led by the Rajapaksa brothers, won a landslide victory.
 Mahinda Rajapaksa was inaugurated as the new Prime Minister of Sri Lanka.

 Economic troubles in Sri Lanka began in 2019, when a severe economic crisis began caused by rapidly increasing foreign debt, massive government budget deficits due to tax cuts, a food crisis caused by mandatory organic farming along with a ban on chemical fertilizers, and a multitude of other factors.
 The Sri Lankan Government officially declared the ongoing crisis to be the worst economic crisis in the country in 73 years.
 In August 2021, a food emergency was declared.
 In June 2022, Prime Minister Ranil Wickremesinghe declared the collapse of the Sri Lankan economy in parliament.
 The crisis resulted in Sri Lanka defaulting on its $51 billion sovereign debt for the first time in its history, along with double-digit inflation, a crippling energy crisis that led to 15 hour power cuts, severe fuel shortages leading to the suspension of fuel to all non-essential vehicles, and more.
 Due to the crisis, massive street protests erupted across the country, with protesters demanding the resignation of the then-incumbent President Gotabaya Rajapaksa.
-The protests culminated with the storming of the President's House on July 9, 2022, and resulted in President Gotabaya Rajapaksa fleeing to Singapore and later email his resignation to parliament, formally announcing his resignation and making him the first Sri Lankan president to resign in the middle of his term.
+The protests culminated with the storming of the President's House on July 9, 2022, and resulted in President Gotabaya Rajapaksa fleeing to Singapore.
+He later emailed his resignation to parliament, making him the first Sri Lankan president to resign in the middle of his term.
 On the same day the President's House was stormed, protesters stormed the private residence of the prime minister and burnt it down.

 On July 20, 2022, Ranil Wickremesinghe was elected as the ninth President via a parliamentarian election.

+Post–Aragalaya era (2024–Present)

+Domestic politics

+On 23 September 2024, Anura Kumara Dissanayake was sworn in as Sri Lanka's new president after winning the presidential election as a left-wing candidate.
+Later on, Harini Amarasuriya was sworn in as the new Prime Minister of Sri Lanka, became the third woman to hold the role.
+On 14 November 2024, President Anura Kumara Dissanayake's National People's Power (NPP), a left-leaning alliance, received a two-thirds majority in parliament in Sri Lankan parliamentary election.